Yazz220/WheringAppClone/WheringAppClone/Whering_App_Clone_Progress_Log.md

 *   [x] Created `AuthNavigator.tsx`, `MainTabNavigator.tsx`, and root `AppNavigator.tsx`.
 *   [x] Updated `App.tsx` to use the `AppNavigator`.
 *   [x] Ensured `react-native-gesture-handler` is available/installed.
+*   [x] Initialized Git repository at the project root (`WheringAppClone`).
+*   [x] Created a `.gitignore` file.
+*   [x] Made the initial commit of all project files.
+*   [x] User created a GitHub repository.
+*   [x] Linked local repository to the remote GitHub repository and pushed the initial commit.

 ### 2. Key Decisions & Achievements:
 *   **Achievement:** Foundational structure for the app's theme and typography is in place.
 *   **Achievement:** Basic navigation structure (Auth flow, Main Tabs) with placeholder screens is implemented.
 *   **Achievement:** `App.tsx` is now wired to the navigation system.
+*   **Achievement:** Project is now under Git version control and pushed to GitHub.

 ### 3. Current Overall Project Status:
 *   **Current Phase:** Phase 2: UI Foundation & Core Navigation (In Progress).
+Phase 1 (Environment Setup) has pending user-side tasks.
-*   **Overall Progress:** Initial theme and navigation setup complete.
-App is structurally ready for UI development of individual screens.
+*   **Overall Progress:** Initial theme, navigation setup, and version control complete.
+App is structurally ready for UI development of individual screens, pending full environment setup by user.
 *   **Current Blockers/Risks:**
     *   User to complete all pending Phase 1 tasks (Java/Android Studio setup, native library configs for image picker & vector icons, font file placement & linking) to enable app execution and testing.